 A slope of less than 10% is considered easy to build on.
 The ground can often be leveled fairly easily, and even if it isn’t, there are still many ways that an addition can be built on it with relative ease.
 If the slope is between 11-20%, building on the slope can be somewhat challenging.

 However, it still will be possible for a relatively reasonable price.
-If the grade is greater than 15-20%, the construction of an ADU can be far more challenging.
-Though, using stilts can still make it possible.
+If the grade is greater than 15-20%, the construction of an ADU on a slope can be far more challenging.
+Though, using ADU on stilts can still make it possible.

 3. Be familiar with natural hazards in the area